The 8 Best Surf Helmets of 2025

 Gath Surf Convertible Helmet

-Highlights & Features: The Gath Surf Convertible Helmet, or Gath SFC, is the perfect helmet for those who do it all and want a helmet that can keep up.
+Our Take: The Gath Surf Convertible Helmet, or Gath SFC, is the perfect helmet for those who do it all and want a helmet that can keep up.
 Due to its multisport versatility, the Surf Convertible is our best-selling helmet.
 This helmet has the option of removing the ear protectors for warm weather and is also EN 1385-approved for whitewater sports.
 If you’re surfing in the morning, kiteboarding in the afternoon, and then foiling in the evening and need one helmet to do it all, this is the model to consider.

 Fit: If you’ve found the smallest size in other Gath Helmets to fit too large or your head measures under 540mm, the Surf Convertible in XS is the way to go.
 If you find the solid sides of the EVA and Neo uncomfortable, the flexible and removable ear protectors of the Surf Convertible provide a great alternative without compromising on safety and coverage.